MessedUp5/MessedUp5/README.md

 ---

 ## About Me

-I'm an **Information Systems undergraduate at the University of Colombo School of Computing**, passionate about bridging **business requirements and software development** to build practical technology solutions.
+I'm an **Information Systems undergraduate at the University of Colombo School of Computing**, interested in **Business Analysis, Software Engineering, Systems Analysis, and Data & Technology**.
+I enjoy bridging **business requirements with software development** to build practical technology solutions.
-I'm particularly interested in **Business Analysis, Software Engineering, Systems Analysis, and Data & Technology**, with a focus on understanding business problems, translating requirements into effective solutions, and collaborating with development teams to deliver impactful systems.

 ---

 <h3 align="center">Things I Code With</h3>